Objectives

 - To understand school peer dynamics in view of integration processes and build the capacity of teachers and educational staff for more effective diversity management;

-- To stimulate the inclusion of TCN children via child-centred tools and to contribute to a more child-centred integration policy.
+- To stimulate the inclusion of foreign children via child-centred tools and to contribute to a more child-centred integration policy.

 Activities

-- Researching existing literature, child-centred innovative approaches, good practices and EU policies on integration of TCN children in Slovenia, Austria, Denmark, Spain, the UK and Poland.
+- Researching existing literature, child-centred innovative approaches, good practices and EU policies on integration of foreign children in Slovenia, Austria, Denmark, Spain, the UK and Poland.

 - Providing policy recommendations to support inclusion of migrant children in Europe.